Laurie Spiegel

 Laurie Spiegel (born September 20, 1945) is an American composer.
-She has worked at Bell Laboratories, in computer graphics, and is known primarily for her electronic-music compositions and her algorithmic composition software Music Mouse.
-She also plays the guitar and lute.
+She has worked at Bell Laboratories, in computer graphics, and is known primarily for her electronic music compositions and her algorithmic composition software Music Mouse.
+She is also a guitarist and lutenist.

-Spiegel was seen by some as a pioneer of the New York new-music scene.
-She withdrew from this scene in the early 1980s, believing that its focus had shifted from artistic process to product.
-While she continues to support herself through software development, Spiegel aims to use technology in music as a means of furthering her art rather than as an end in itself.
-In her words, "I automate whatever can be automated to be freer to focus on those aspects of music that can't be automated.
-The challenge is to figure out which is which."

-Spiegel's realization of Johannes Kepler's "Harmonices Mundi" was chosen for the opening track on the "Sounds of Earth" section of the golden record placed on board the Voyager spacecraft in 1977.
-Another work, titled "Sediment", was included in the 2012 film The Hunger Games.
+Spiegel's musical interpretation of Johannes Kepler's Harmonices Mundi appeared on "Sounds of Earth" section of the Voyager Golden Record.
+Her 1972 piece "Sediment" was included in the 2012 film The Hunger Games.

 She has been inducted into the National Women's Hall of Fame.

 Education

 Spiegel's early musical experiences were largely self-directed, beginning with the mandolin, guitar, and banjo she had as a child, which she learned to play by ear.
-She taught herself Western music notation at the age of 20, after which she began writing down her compositions.
+She became interested by electronics after using a tape-operated computer at Purdue University as part of a high school class field trip.
+At the age of 20, she taught herself Western music notation, after which she began writing down her compositions.

-Spiegel attended Shimer College through the school's early entrance program, which allows students to enter college without having completed high school.
-She subsequently attended Oxford University, initially through Shimer's Oxford study abroad program, under which students spend a year continuing the Great Books core curriculum in Oxford while taking tutorials from Oxford.

-After receiving her BA degree in the Social Sciences from Shimer in 1967, Spiegel stayed in Oxford an additional year, commuting to London to study guitar, theory and composition with John W. Duarte.
-After moving to New York, where she briefly worked in social sciences research and documentary film, she went on to study composition with Jacob Druckman, Vincent Persichetti and Hall Overton at the Juilliard School from 1969 to 1972, privately with Emmanuel Ghent, then she relocated along with Druckman, to whom she was composer's assistant, to Brooklyn College, completing her MA in Music Composition there in 1975 as well as pursuing research in early American music under the direction of H. Wiley Hitchcock.
+Spiegel attended Shimer College in Naperville, Illinois, through the school's early entrance program.
+She subsequently spent a year at the University of Oxford through an exchange program at Shimer.
+After receiving her bachelor's degree in sociology from Shimer in 1967, she stayed in Oxford for an additional year, commuting to London to study guitar, music theory, and composition with John W. Duarte.

+After moving to Manhattan, where she briefly worked in social sciences research and documentary film, she studied composition under Jacob Druckman, Vincent Persichetti, and Hall Overton at the Juilliard School from 1969 to 1972 and privately with Emmanuel Ghent.
+Spiegel felt like an outsider at the Juilliard School, perceiving her interests in the emotional and structural aspects of music to be at odds with "the post-Webernite, serialist, atonal, blip and bleep school of music" which dominated conservatory pedagogy at the time.
+However, she forged many meaningful connections outside of the conservatory by working in shared studio spaces around New York, such as the Columbia-Princeton Electronic Music Center (now the Computer Music Center) to which her composition teacher had granted her access.

+She subsequently became Druckman's assistant and followed him to Brooklyn College, completing her master's degree in composition there in 1975 and pursuing research in early American music under the direction of H. Wiley Hitchcock.